-(1) If any alteration is made in the charter, statutes, regulations, memorandum and articles, or other instrument relating to a foreign company referred to in paragraph (4)(a) of section two hundred and forty-five the company shall, within two months after the date on which that alteration takes effect, lodge with the Registrar a notice in the prescribed form giving details of the alteration.
+- (1) If any alteration is made in the charter, statutes, regulations, memorandum and articles, or other instrument relating to a foreign company referred to in paragraph (4)(a) of section two hundred and forty-five the company shall, within two months after the date on which that alteration takes effect, lodge with the Registrar a notice in the prescribed form giving details of the alteration. - (2) If any alteration is made in any of the particulars contained in the application referred to in subsection (2) of section two hundred and forty-five the company shall, in accordance with this section, lodge with the Registrar a notice in the prescribed form giving details of the alteration. - (3) In the case of any alteration in any of the particulars referred to in paragraphs(a), (b), (e) or (f) of subsection (2) of section two hundred and forty-five the notice required by subsection (2) shall be lodged within two months after the date of effect of the alteration.

-- (2) If any alteration is made in any of the particulars contained in the application referred to in subsection (2) of section two hundred and forty-five the company shall, in accordance with this section, lodge with the Registrar a notice in the prescribed form giving details of the alteration. - (3) In the case of any alteration in any of the particulars referred to in paragraphs(a), (b), (e) or (f) of subsection (2) of section two hundred and forty-five the notice required by subsection (2) shall be lodged within two months after the date of effect of the alteration. - (4) In the case of any alteration in any of the particulars referred to in subparagraphs (c), (d), (g) or (h) of subsection (2) of section two hundred and forty-five the notice required by subsection (2) shall be lodged within twenty-eight days after the date of the alteration. - (5) Where the particulars lodged pursuant to this section include the name of a person appointed as a documentary agent or as a local director or manager, the notice shall be accompanied by a consent signed by the person to act in that capacity.
+- (4) In the case of any alteration in any of the particulars referred to in subparagraphs (c), (d), (g) or (h) of subsection (2) of section two hundred and forty-five the notice required by subsection (2) shall be lodged within twenty-eight days after the date of the alteration. - (5) Where the particulars lodged pursuant to this section include the name of a person appointed as a documentary agent or as a local director or manager, the notice shall be accompanied by a consent signed by the person to act in that capacity.

-248. Foreign company must appoint local directors
+248. Foreign company to appoint local director

-- (1) A foreign company shall have at all times at least one and no more than nine individuals (in this Act called "local directors") empowered and authorised to conduct and manage all the affairs, properties, business and other operations of the company in Zambia. - (2) At least one local director of the company shall be resident in Zambia, and if the company has more than two local directors, more than half of them shall be residents of Zambia. - (3) A contravention of subsection (2) which continues for more than two months shall constitute grounds for winding-up of the company by the court on the applicant of the Registrar. - (4) The company shall not decrease the number of its local directors if the Registrar directs it in writing not to do so. - (5) The company shall designate one of the local directors, being a local director who is a resident of Zambia, as the local chairman. - (6) The company shall not appoint as a local director a person who, under Part X, is not qualified to be a director of a company incorporated under this Act.
+- (1) A foreign company shall have at all times at least one individual, in this Act referred to as a "local director", empowered and authorised to conduct and manage all the affairs, properties, business and other operations of the company in Zambia. - (2) A local director of the company shall be resident in Zambia, and if the company has more than one local director, at least one of them shall be a resident of Zambia. - (3) A contravention of subsection (2) which continues for more than two months shall constitute grounds for windingup of the company by the court on the application of the Registrar. - (4) A company which intends to decrease the number of its local directors shall notify the Registrar in writing. - (5) A company shall designate the director referred to in subsection (1), as the local chairperson. - (6) A company shall not appoint as a local director, a person who, under Part X, is not qualified to be a director of a company incorporated under this Act.